Chippewa Valley Technical College

-WTCS was pleased to recognize Ag Day March 20 this year with an event hosted by Chippewa Valley Technical College (CVTC) in Eau Claire.
+WTCS was pleased to recognize National Ag Day 2020 with a March 4 event hosted by Chippewa Valley Technical College (CVTC) in Eau Claire.

 Agriculture is a major economic driver for the state of Wisconsin, contributing an estimated $88.3 billion annually to the state's economy.
-The sector also provides hundreds of thousands of great careers in communities throughout every region of the state - 413,500 jobs or 11.9% of the state’s employment, in food production and processing.
+The sector also provides hundreds of thousands of great careers in every region of the state - 413,500 jobs, or 11.9% of the state’s employment, in food production and processing.

-The state's ag sector is much more diverse than many realize, with a tremendous variety of crop production, dairy and beef cattle, organics, farm equipment and many other related industries.
+The state's ag sector is much more diverse than many realize, with a tremendous variety of crop production, dairy and beef cattle, organics, food processing, farm equipment and related industries.

-Wisconsin’s technical colleges offer 58 degree and certificate programs in Agriculture, Food & Natural Resources and has seen a 46.7% increase in the number of degrees awarded over the past 10 years.
+Wisconsin’s technical colleges offer about 60 degree and certificate programs in Agriculture, Food & Natural Resources, with the number of degrees awarded nearly doubling in the past 10 years.